myke2424/stack-exchange-cli/README.md

 ```bash
 se -q="BFS vs DFS" -i
 ```
-Interactive search allows the user to interact while searching, analogous to browsing stackoverflow questions in your browser, except in the terminal!
+Interactive search allows the user to interact while searching, analogous to browsing stack-exchange questions in your browser, except in the terminal!

 ### Run directly with python interpreter
 ```bash